kazunoriboy/kazunoriboy/README.md

 💻 I'm working as a Software Developer and contributing to backend for building web application.
 🧑‍🏫 Teaching programming as a mentor.
 🏖️ In my free time, I read book and build web apps to learn new technology.
+💃　　A programmer who can sing and dance

 ---